-A minor crag which sees very few visits, despite having some good quality, unpolished, solid rock; mostly bolted routes (predominantly glue-ins and 12mm bolt-ins, just a few older 8mm remain); and situated right next to the A466.
-The disadvantages are the lack of convenient parking, the ENE-facing aspect, and its dense screen of trees: the rock doesn't get a lot of sun, and tends to stay damp for long periods, especially outside late spring, summer, and early autumn.
-The crag is also very prone to revegetation, although the quarry does seem to get a facelift every few years.
-It is probably at its nicest in summer mornings, when a bit of dappled sunlight reaches the rock.
+A shady, secluded roadside crag with good quality, unpolished, solid rock, and mostly well-bolted sport routes, with just a handful of trad.
+The disadvantages are limited parking, an ENE aspect, and a dense screen of trees: the rock doesn't get a lot of sun, and can stay damp for long periods, especially in winter.
+The crag is also prone to revegetation, although it does get a facelift every few years.
 The Quarry lies within the Black Cliff and Wynd Cliff Nature Reserve area: any cleaning should be undertaken with care and discretion.

-Black Cliff Quarry lies close to the A466 between St Arvans and Tintern, about half a mile north of Wyndcliffe Quarry.
-Parking is no longer possible at the Livox Quarry entrance.
-There is space for one car about 50m back up the road (south) on the other side, at a small clearing by a forestry track with gate: on no account block or obstruct access.
-From here turn right and walk south for 50m to find a rusty gate, next to which is the the clearest path into the quarry.
+Black Cliff Quarry lies next to the A466 between St Arvans and Tintern, about half a mile north of Wyndcliffe Quarry.
+Parking is no longer possible at the Livox Quarry entrance; however, there is space for two cars 50m back up the road (south) on the other side, at a small clearing by a forestry track with gate: please don't block or obstruct access.
+From here turn right and walk (south) up the road for 50m to find a gate and the clearest path into the quarry.